tony-ronnqvist/CITool/README.md

 ## Project desciption

-The CI server decides whether a pull request should be merged or not, depending on compilation and testing.
+The CI server decides whether a push or pull request should be merged or not, depending on compilation and testing.

 Compilation: the CI server first perform a static syntax check for languages without compiler.
 Compilation is triggered as webhook, the CI server compiles the branch where the change has been made, as specified in the HTTP payload.